As you build your flow library you may look for ways to keep your work organized and easily accessible.

-If you're working in the Editor no need to go back to the Dashboard to change the flow name.
-You can do so right then and there by selecting the notepad icon.
+If you're working in the Builder, there's no need to go back to the Dashboard to change the flow name.
+You can do so right then and there by selecting the 'Pencil' icon.
 Then click into the 'Flow Name' section to make your modification and select 'Save'.

 Changing the Flow URL

 If your website's address has changed (or disappeared) there are two parts to updating the URL for the flow.
-The first involves updating the targeting for the flow so that Appcues can trigger the flow correctly for your end users.
-The second involves updating the Edit URL in Chrome Extension, so you will be redirected to the appropriate page when its time to edit.
+The first involves updating the targeting for the flow so that Appcues can trigger the flow correctly for your end-users.
+The second involves updating the Build URL in the Builder, so you will be redirected to the appropriate page when it's time to edit.